Guide to Precious Metals IRAs

 For those with IRAs heavily invested in financial assets, right now looks like a great time to switch at least some of those funds into hard assets.
 Paper assets currently sit very near multi-year highs.
 Stocks, bonds, and even the beleaguered dollar have all seen big gains in recent years.
 Only the most ardent bulls expect that run to continue indefinitely.

-Clearly the relative valuations are reaching extremes.
+The relative valuations are reaching extremes.
 Could this ratio widen even more?
 Yes.
 Would we bet on it?
 Not likely.

 If you have questions about a Precious Metals IRA, we would love to hear from you.
 Call 1-800-800-1865 or visit the IRA page on our website.